Alcohol in association football: Alcohol and players

-English football had a drinking culture as could seen by the example of Arsenal's Tuesday Club.
+English football's drinking culture was exemplified by Arsenal's Tuesday Club.
 One of the first managers to challenge this and promote the health and performance benefits of abstinence was Frenchman Arsène Wenger, who was hired by Arsenal in 1996.
-In 2016, he said that there was no longer a drinking culture in English football as players were aware of the risks.
+In 2003, Wenger picked 19-year-old Jermaine Pennant to play against Southampton; Pennant had not expected to play, but despite still being hungover after arriving home from a night out at 6 a.m., he scored a hat-trick as Arsenal won 6–1.
+In 2016, Wenger said that there was no longer a drinking culture in English football as players were aware of the risks.